Low Protein Diet for Weight Loss & Longevity

-A little over 8 months ago I decided to test out drastically reducing my protein intake.
+A little over a year ago I decided to test out drastically reducing my protein intake.

 I’m 6’3″ and weighed 217 at that time.